Thai Smile Bus: Routes

 As of 2025, TSB operates a total of 123 bus routes throughout the Bangkok Metropolitan Region.
 Most route numbers are identified using a Z-NN format, with the first number representing the zone to which the bus route belongs.
 The second number designates the actual route.

 In the case where TSB inherited routes from BMTA, buses also display the old BMTA number in parentheses.
 Notably, TSB has come to operate Route 8, a bus line notorious for a high incidence of reckless driving.
 Upon its transfer to TSB, it has been renumbered 2-38.

-Overnight service is available on 13 routes, which are: